York Revolution Explained

 See main article: York White Roses.

-The York White Roses, also known as the York Pirates in their last two seasons of existence, played from 1884 to 1969.
-The White Roses were bitter rivals of the Red Roses of the nearby city of Lancaster.
-Both teams were named after the two factions of England's historic Wars of the Roses.
+The York White Roses (known as the York Pirates in their last two seasons of existence, because of their affiliation then with Major League Baseball's Pittsburgh Pirates), played for 85 years in York from 1884 to 1969.
+The White Roses were bitter rivals of the Lancaster Red Roses baseball team of Lancaster, Pennsylvania, county seat and largest town in adjacent Lancaster County to the east.
+Both teams were named after the two warring 15th-century royal houses and political factions from the historic cities of York and Lancaster in the Kingdom of England's 32-years-long civil war in the Wars of the Roses (1455–1487).

 Revolution

 York tried for ten years to bring professional baseball back to the city.
 The process looked promising in 2003, until politics halted the project.
-The new baseball stadium was to be located at Small Athletic Field, on York City School District property, but the district's board voted negatively as they did not believe the ballpark would be the best use of district money and land.
+The new baseball stadium was to be located at the Small Athletic Field, on York City School District property, but the district school board voted negatively as they did not believe the ballpark would be the best use of district money and land.
 For three years, political and financial discussions continued to delay the project.
-A new site for the stadium was agreed upon in the Arch Street neighborhood, with all of the pieces falling into place.
-Other sites that were considered but did not come to fruition were Hoffman Field and the Ohio Blenders of PA, Inc.
+A new site for the stadium was agreed upon in the Arch Street neighborhood, and that plan was successful.
+Other sites that were considered but not chosen included Hoffman Field and the Ohio Blenders of PA, Inc.

-In April 2006, the Atlantic League of Professional Baseball formally announced an expansion team for the city of York.[7]
-One of the prominent members of the team's ownership group was Brooks Robinson, who played with the York White Roses and later with the Baltimore Orioles from 1955 to 1977.
-A statue of Robinson was erected in the area outside the stadium entrance and called Brooks Robinson Plaza in his honor.[8]
-Robinson died in 2023.[9]
+In April 2006, the American minor league Atlantic League of Professional Baseball formally announced an expansion team for the city of York.[5]
+One of the prominent members of the team's ownership group was Brooks Robinson, a Golden Glove award-winner, All-Star, and World Series champion third-baseman who played briefly with the minor league old York White Roses and later further south in the Major Leagues with the Baltimore Orioles of the American League from 1955 to 1977.
+In addition to Robinson memorials erected at Oriole Park at Camden Yards in southwest Downtown Baltimore, a statue of Robinson was erected and dedicated in York in the area outside the Arch Street stadium entrance named Brooks Robinson Plaza in his honor.[6]
+Robinson died in 2023.[7]

 In the 2009 preseason, the Revolution joined the two other Atlantic League teams in holding their spring training at home instead of the traditional site in Lakeland, Florida.
-The respective ownership groups of the three teams came to this decision so as to cut costs, citing the 2008 economic recession.
+The respective ownership groups of the three teams made this decision to cut costs during the 2007–2008 financial crisis and the Great Recession.

 On March 24, 2014, the Revolution became the first professional baseball team to accept Bitcoins as a form of payment for ticket purchases.[9]